department-of-veterans-affairs/developer-portal-backend/cicd/README.md

 ## Release/Deploy
 - when PR is merged to master, it will trigger cicd/buildspec-release.yml in Codebuild for the project dev-portal-backend-release.
-  - Uses a stock ubuntu 18.04 image
+  - Uses the vasdvp/lighthouse-codebuild-dsva-fargate image
     - cicd/buildspec-release.yml
     - pre_build
       - logs into ECR
       - creates a new release in Github by naively incrementing the last digit of the version (configurable behavior in cicd/increment.sh)